Who Are We?

 More specifically, the Trust Society was established to:

-- To ensure that as much as possible of the Cape Roger Curtis lands remain in their natural state;
+- Ensure that as much as possible of the Cape Roger Curtis lands remain in their natural state;

-- To protect the unique ecosystems and the environmentally-sensitive areas;
+- Protect the unique ecosystems and the environmentally-sensitive areas;

-- To retain and enhance the public use of the recreational lands within the Cape Roger Curtis property;
+- Retain and enhance the public use of the recreational lands within the Cape Roger Curtis property;

-- To include Cape Roger Curtis as the “jewel” in the planned Greenway concept for Bowen Island, which includes a network of green spaces and trails.
+- Include Cape Roger Curtis as the “jewel” in the planned Greenway concept for Bowen Island, which includes a network of green spaces and trails.

 Trust Society Activities

 When the Cape property was put up for sale, a private fund-raising campaign was undertaken.
 However, in August 2004, before sufficient monies could be raised to purchase half of the land outright for conservation, the land was sold to a development group (initially, the Cape Roger Curtis Joint Venture, now known as The Cape on Bowen Community Development Ltd.).
 Since then, the Trust Society has continued to advocate strongly for preservation of as much of the Cape as possible.
 Our achievements include: